Rembrandt: Insolvency

 Two weeks later, Hendrickje and Titus established a dummy corporation as art dealers, allowing Rembrandt, who had board and lodging, to continue his artistic pursuits.
 In 1661, they secured a contract for a major project at the newly completed town hall.
 The resulting work, The Conspiracy of Claudius Civilis, was rejected by the mayors and returned to the painter within a few weeks; the surviving fragment (in Stockholm) is only a quarter of the original.

 Despite these setbacks, Rembrandt continued to receive significant portrait commissions and completed notable works, such as the Sampling Officials in 1662.
 It remains a challenge to gauge Rembrandt's wealth accurately as he may have overestimated the value of his art collection.
-Nonetheless, half of his assets were earmarked for Titus' inheritance.
+Nonetheless, half of his assets were earmarked for Titus's inheritance.

 In March 1663, with Hendrickje's illness, Titus assumed a more prominent role.
-Isaac van Hertsbeeck, Rembrandt's primary creditor, went to the High Court and contested Titus' priority for payment, leading to legal battles that Titus ultimately won in 1665 when he came of age.
-During this time, Rembrandt worked on notable pieces like the Jewish Bride and his final self-portraits but struggled with rent arrears.
+Isaac van Hertsbeeck, Rembrandt's primary creditor, went to the High Court and contested Titus's priority for payment, leading to legal battles that Titus ultimately won in 1665 when he came of age.
+During this time, Rembrandt worked on notable pieces like The Jewish Bride and his final self-portraits, but struggled with rent arrears.
 Notably, Cosimo III de' Medici, Grand Duke of Tuscany, visited Rembrandt twice, and returned to Florence with one of the self-portraits.

-Rembrandt outlived both Hendrickje and Titus; he died on Friday 4 October 1669 and was buried four days later in a rented grave in the Westerkerk.
-His illegitimate child, Cornelia (1654–1684), eventually moved to Batavia in 1670 accompanied by an obscure painter and her mother's inheritance.
-Titus' considerable inheritance passed to his only child, Titia (1669-1715) who married her cousin and lived at Blauwburgwal.
+Rembrandt outlived both Hendrickje and Titus; he died on Friday, 4 October 1669, and was buried four days later in a rented grave in the Westerkerk.
+His illegitimate child, Cornelia (1654–1684), eventually moved to Batavia in 1670, accompanied by an obscure painter and her mother's inheritance.
+Titus's considerable inheritance passed to his only child, Titia (1669-1715) who married her cousin and lived at Blauwburgwal.
 Rembrandt's life was marked by more than just artistic achievements; he navigated numerous legal and financial challenges, leaving a complex legacy.